References & Links

 What is required to change my name?

 Any resident of Clark County can ask the court for a name change.
-The person must file a petition with the court listing the current name, the new name desired, and the reason the name change is requested.
+You can file a petition with the court listing the current name, the new name desired, and the reason you want to change your name.
 If you have been convicted of a felony, you must disclose this in the forms and you must submit a set of fingerprints to the Court with the name change forms.
-Most proposed name changes must be published one time in a newspaper in Clark County before the court can approve a name change.
+Most proposed adult name changes must be published one time in a newspaper in Clark County before the court can approve a name change.

 Do I really have to put a notice in a newspaper?

 Usually.
 Adults who want to change their name generally must publish notice of the new proposed name one time.